-Next, we consider the case in which the dataset is very large.
-Then, the component of model estimation uncertainty vanishes: agents will have no uncertainty about their fitted parameters, even if they are using the wrong model.
-Expected posterior loss, and thus subjective confidence, is therefore based solely on \emph{model fit}.
-As a result, incorrectly specified models, i.e., models which omit an observable that is relevant for prediction, never prevail.
-At the same time, we show that larger models, those that contain additional observables that are irrelevant to the true data generating process (DGP), may continue to win even asymptotically.
-Even though these larger models will converge to the properly calibrated ones, for any finite sample they remain strictly different; we show that their probability of winning remains strictly above zero even asymptotically.
-In turns, this shows that the role of priors does not vanish asymptotically: it continues to affect a large model's probability of winning even with infinite data.
+Next, we consider the case of large sample size.
+Here, model estimation uncertainty vanishes: agents will have no uncertainty about their fitted parameters, even if they are using the wrong model.
+Subjective MSPE is therefore based solely on \emph{model fit}.
+Proposition \ref{thm:large_n_winner-easy} then shows that models that omit a covariate that is relevant for prediction never prevail.
+At the same time, we also show that high-dimensional models---those that contain additional covariates irrelevant to the true DGP---may continue to win, even asymptotically.
+Even though these high-dimensional models will converge to the true DGP, for any finite sample they remain strictly different.
+We show that the probability of winning for high-dimensional models remains strictly above zero, even asymptotically.
+In turn, this shows that the role of priors does not vanish asymptotically: it continues to affect a model's probability of winning, even with arbitrarily large samples.